 Step 1: Download our Custom Embossing templates and open the template you intend to use.
 Alternatively, you can set up a new file to one of the sizes stated above, ensuring that your resolution is set to 1200DPI and the mode to Grey Scale.

 Step 2: Create your design, or place the pre-existing artwork, ensuring every element in the design is 100% Solid Black.
 To ensure your colour is correct, hover over the text or artwork and open the “Colour Picker.”
 Move the colour selector down to the bottom left hand corner until it reads that your colour is #00000.
+You don't need to fill the entire area of the template, but try to fill most of it.

 Step 3: Once you're happy with your design zoom right into your file to ensure that the lines and shapes are clean and tidy.
 Often a design will look good at 100%, but after zooming in you can see that the lines are jagged, pixelated, messy or misaligned.
 This will become very obvious when we create the block, and your embossing might not look good.